IBM/istio101/workshop/exercise-2/README.md

 servicegraph-6d86dfc6cb-hprh2               1/1       Running   0          1m
 ```

-Before your continue, make sure all the pods are deployed.
-If they're in running state, wait and let the deployment finish.
+Before your continue, make sure all the pods are deployed and **`Running`**.
+If they're in `pending` state, wait a few minutes to let the deployment finish.

 Congratulations!
 You successfully installed Istio into your cluster.